dr-nathan/Facebook_room_listings_automator/README.md

 3. Send the matches to your email, daily.

 ### About the code
-This project heavily relies on the already existing Facebook scraper found here : [GitHub Pages](https://github.com/kevinzg/facebook-scraper).
+This project heavily relies on the already existing Facebook scraper found here : [Facebook-scraper](https://github.com/kevinzg/facebook-scraper).
 In the repository also resides a CSV file from the city of Amsterdam, containing all the adresses of Amsterdam.
 (Freely accessible from https://data.amsterdam.nl ).

 ### usage